-Franois Girbaud, Co-Founder and Owner, Marithé + François Girbaud
+François Girbaud, Co-Founder and Owner, Marithé + François Girbaud

-I’ve lost count of the stories Ive told over the years, but they’re often reformulated and pronounced by the fashion gurus of the moment.
-In a world where everyone is beautiful and everyone is nice, there is traceability for counterfeiters and transparency that allows international patents to be shared with the giants of the chemical industry.
+I’ve lost count of the stories I’ve told over the years, but they’re often reformulated and pronounced by the fashion gurus of the moment.
+In a world where ‘everyone is beautiful and everyone is nice’, there is ‘traceability’ for counterfeiters and ‘transparency’ that allows international patents to be shared with the giants of the chemical industry.

 At the risk of repeating what I’ve already said, we only have to look at what happened on Easter Island.
 Dugout canoes were made to go fishing, until one day there were no more trees, and the inhabitants of the island could no longer feed themselves.
 We cannot continue to plunder natural resources for end consumption without considering the destruction we are wreaking on our ecosystem.
 In our eternal youth, we want it all, and we want it now.